NathanGASC/ObservableWebSocketServerCS/README.md

 ## How to use
-Very simple, add all the dll which are under `.\bin\Release\net6.0\`, aslo install some dependency from NuGet which are :
+Very simple, add all the dll which are under `.\bin\Release\net6.0\`, aslo install some dependencies from NuGet which are :
 - Chance.Net 2.2.0
 - Fleck 1.2.0
 - Newtonsoft.Json 13.0.1